 Lunar New Year in the Gardens

-Celebrate the Year of the Snake on Sunday, February 2 with live music and performances that are fun for the whole family!
-The captivating shows will include traditional lion dancers as well as a martial arts display by the International Wushu Academy, live music from Sitar virtuoso Sudha Manian, renowned Tibetan musician Tenzin Choegyal and tabla master Dheeraj Shrestha, traditional dance, KPOP, Henna face painting and more!
+Celebrate the Year of the Horse on Sunday, February 15 with live music and performances that are fun for the whole family!
+The captivating shows will include traditional lion dancers as well as a martial arts display, a dazzling spectacle of Bollywood with infectious rhythms and shimmering costumes, live music, traditional dance, KPOP, Henna face painting and more!
 All accompanied by the beautiful backdrop of the botanic gardens and flavourful Asian street food.

 Sunnybank Lunar New Year

-One of Brissy’s biggest Lunar New Year celebrations is coming back from Tuesday, January to Sunday, February 2, with a spectacular lineup of (free!) cultural activities, family-friendly entertainment, and authentic culinary experiences.
-The following week, on Saturday, February 8, you can dance to live music and eat to your heart’s content at their Lunar New Year Rooftop Party, which will culminate in a stunning fireworks display.
+One of Brissy’s biggest Lunar New Year celebrations is coming back with a spectacular lineup of (free!) cultural activities, family-friendly entertainment, and authentic culinary experiences.
+And on Saturday, February 28, you can dance to live music and eat to your heart’s content at their Lunar New Year Rooftop Party, which will culminate in a stunning fireworks display.

-From must-sees such as lion and dragon dances, cultural experiences like a Chinese calligraphy workshop and a silk embroidery workshop, to kid-friendly crafts and even a balloon maze, you’ll be shedding your worries!
-Don’t miss out on the fun, and check out the full program here.
+From must-sees such as lion and dragon dances, cultural experiences like a Chinese calligraphy workshop and a silk embroidery workshop, to kid-friendly crafts and even a balloon maze, there’s no de-neigh-ing this will be a celebration to remember!
+The full program is still TBA, so we’ll keep you updated!

 Brisbane Greeters Tour

-Most of all, enjoy the celebratory atmosphere of the Year of the Snake with free, live entertainment and cultural markets throughout Chinatown Mall and Fortitude Valley on February 1 and February 2.
+Most of all, enjoy the celebratory atmosphere of the Year of the Horse with free, live entertainment and cultural markets throughout Chinatown Mall and Fortitude Valley on February 21 and February 22.

 Stanley